Learn about the impact Brexit will have on the GDPR and your use of data within Dotdigital.

-If you're wondering what impact Brexit will have on the GDPR and your use of data within dotdigital Engagement Cloud, and what we're doing to prepare for Brexit, then we hope the following FAQ helps.
+If you're wondering what impact Brexit will have on the GDPR and your use of data within Dotdigital Dotdigital, and what we're doing to prepare for Brexit, then we hope the following FAQ helps.

 This page is for informational purposes only